tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Where are the best locations for API documentation jobs?
 The [2017-2018 STC Salary Database](https://www.stc.org/salary-database/) (which is based on [Bureau of Labor Statistics](https://www.bls.gov/) data) provides a lot of research about technical writer employment in different parts of the U.S., but nothing that breaks down the numbers by API documentation opportunities.

-At any rate, the Salary Database information gives us a starting point.
-Here are the "Ten Largest MSAs [Metropolitan Statistical Areas] by Number of Technical Writers 2017":
+As such, we'll have to triangulate a bit and make some best guesses about where the API documentation jobs are.
+The STC Salary Database information gives us a starting point.
+Here are the "Ten Largest MSAs [Metropolitan Statistical Areas] by Number of Technical Writers" (based on 2017 data, which is the latest data set available):

 <table>
    <colgroup>